 Anthony Doerr was born and raised in Cleveland, Ohio.
-He is the author of the short story collections The Shell Collector and Memory Wall, the memoir Four Seasons in Rome, and the novels About Grace and All the Light We Cannot See, which is currently a finalist for the 2014 National Book Award and a #1 New York Times bestseller.
+He is the author of the short story collections The Shell Collector and Memory Wall, the memoir Four Seasons in Rome, and the novels About Grace and All the Light We Cannot See, which was an international bestseller and a finalist for the 2014 National Book Award and a #1 New York Times bestseller.
 Doerr’s fiction has won four O. Henry Prizes and has been anthologized in The Best American Short Stories, The Anchor Book of New American Short Stories, and The Scribner Anthology of Contemporary Fiction.
 He has won the Barnes & Noble Discover Prize, the Rome Prize, the New York Public Library’s Young Lions Award, a Guggenheim Fellowship, an NEA Fellowship, the National Magazine Award for Fiction, three Pushcart Prizes, the Pacific Northwest Book Award, three Ohioana Book Awards, the 2010 Story Prize, which is considered the most prestigious prize in the U.S. for a collection of short stories, and the Sunday Times EFG Short Story Award, which is the largest prize in the world for a single short story.
 In 2007, the British literary magazine Granta placed Doerr on its list of 21 Best Young American novelists.

 Become a fan of Anthony’s on Facebook and stay up to date on his latest publications by clicking here.
 If you’re interested in reading some of his work online, you can find a number of essays here, a story at Granta, and you can watch the actor Damian Lewis reading part of Doerr’s story “The Deep” here.
 Or watch Martha Stewart chat with Anthony here.